 Coding Resistance is:

 A 10-week Lecture Series bringing together stellar designers, researchers and activists: Morehshin Allahyari, Iyo Bisseck, Marwa Fatafta, Timnit Gebru, Aimi Hamraie, Lucas Larochelle, Maryam Mustafa, Minna Salami, Nakeema Stefflbauer and Joana Varon.
+Register now!

 A free-of-charge Fellowship for participants from historically marginalized backgrounds.
 Each person brings their research and interests to the group, and together, as a community of transnational solidarity, we support the crafting of independent narratives, which will soon appear on Futuress.
+Apply now!